 Did you know that a significant portion of most AdWords budgets is wasted?
 Adding a variety of negative keywords helps you to eliminate costly clicks from customers who aren't looking to make a purchase.

+Mike Halligan is the founder and chief marketer at Engage Marketing, small business marketing specialists to businesses around Australia.
 He consults and blogs on marketing ideas that are low on cost and high on creativity.